Taunton Deane

 I

-for.
-If you fence at the club (even occasionally) please email me with your
+If you fence at the club (even occasionally) please email me with your contact

 Adult

-(over 14) 8-week course starts Wednesday 26th September.
-The cost
+(over 14) 8-week course starts Wednesday 6th October.
+The cost will

 New